-4.9 Standard Training Programme in Veterinary Clinical Pathology
+4.9 Standard Training Programme (Residency) in Veterinary Clinical Pathology

-Definition: A standard training programme in veterinary clinical pathology must take place in a training site approved by the College.
+Definition: A standard training programme in veterinary clinical pathology must take place in a training laboratory approved by the College.

-Duration of Training: The standard training programme shall be a minimum of 36 months duration accomplished within 5 consecutive years.
+Duration of Training: The standard training programme shall be a minimum of 36 months duration, which can be accomplished within 5 consecutive years.
 Candidates must spend 20 working days (1 month) per year in externships.
 These 20 days must include a minimum of 10 consecutive working days (2 weeks) at any individual externship site if the training site requires extensive travelling to another continent or time zone.